Reloaded-Project/Reloaded-III/docs/Loader/Backends/Native.md

 This functionality is provided for high performance dependencies, where every fraction of a nanosecond counts.

-It is not expected that mod authors will manually leverage this functionality; that said; it is hoped we could inject it during the [publish process](../Mod-Publishing.md) if possible for the given platform.
+It is not expected that mod authors will manually leverage this functionality; that said; it is hoped we could inject it during the [publish process][mod-publishing] if possible for the given platform.

 [mod-metadata-targets]: ../../Server/Configurations/Mod-Metadata.md#targets
+[mod-publishing]: ../Mod-Publishing.md